News

 Ice Wide Shut: Inside the secretive world of the Antarctic Treaty (WEBINAR)

-On 13 July 2022, Director Cormac Cullinan will join investigative journalist, Tiara Walters, and author, Mikaa Mered, as they shine a light on secretive world of the Antarctic Treaty.
+On 13 July 2022, Director Cormac Cullinan joined investigative journalist, Tiara Walters, and author, Mikaa Mered, as they shed light on the secretive world of the Antarctic Treaty.

 Celebrate World Environment Day by joining the Rights of Nature movement

-On 5 June 2022, the United Nations celebrates World Environment Day.
+On 5 June 2022, the United Nations celebrated World Environment Day.

 Harmonious Coexistence - A new vision for conservation in South Africa